Literary-Insights/blog/src/content/blog/Being You _ A New Science of Consciousness (9780571337736) - Seth, Anil.txt-1.md

 ---
-title: DEEP SUMMARY - Being You _ A New Science of Consciousness (9780571337736) - Seth, Anil
+title: Being You _ A New Science of Consciousness (9780571337736) - Seth, Anil
 slug: deep-summary-being-you-_-a-new-science-of-consciousness-9780571337736-seth-anil
 tags:
   - book-summary